jonlaing/effex/README.md

 ### Router

-Effect UI includes a typed router with Effect Schema validation for route params.
+Effex includes a typed router with Effect Schema validation for route params.

 ```ts
 import { Context, Effect, Schema } from "effect";